kezmorris/dirtypod/README.md

 A kubernetes deployment which will add a public key RSA to every node in a cluster.
 This is a example of what can be done when PSPs are not employed on a cluster, or no implemented well enough.

+# What Is Happening?

+The dirtypod is a daemonset which deployed onto every node (see the tolerations of the deployment).
+It mounts the directory of the node which it runs on.
+This gives it access to the hosts filesystem, and enables it to do all kinds of nasty stuff.
+In this case, it will add public key to the ~/.ssh/authorized_hosts directory of the host node.

 # Instructions

 Replace the "INSERT PUBLIC KEY HERE" in the configmap of dirtypod.yaml with your public key and deploy the dirtypod-rbac.yaml config, then the dirtypod.yaml.
 The pod will add your public key to the nodes.